mlange-42/Sonic-LP/lp/first-steps/house-bounce.md

 E4|B4|d3B1|A2G2|

 To make the track more interesting, I modified the above sequence to have two alternatives to play.
-First I added a octave jump to the two half notes in every 4th bar:
+First, I added an octave jump to the two half notes in every 4th bar:

 X: 1